Pomax/are-we-flying/docs/index.md

 export FLIGHT_OWNER_PASSWORD=passwerd
 ```

-Just a [bae64](https://en.wikipedia.org/wiki/Base64) conversion of the string `usernamepassword`... super secure!
+Just a [base64](https://en.wikipedia.org/wiki/Base64) conversion of the string concatenation `"username" + "password"`... super secure!
 Of course, when we make our web page available, we'll want to make triple-sure that we change this key to something a little more secret-appropriate =)

-Then, let's update our `server.js` class with a bit of code that lets clients authenticate
+Then, let's update our `server.js` class with a function that clients can call in order to authenticate:

 ```js
 ...